QiyaoWei/reasoning-under-pressure/our_tests/README.md

 The optimized implementation requires only:
 1. Modified `rewards.py` with batch interface support
-2. Config change: set reward manager to batch (works with both nai)
+2. Config change: set reward manager to batch (should be backwards compatible with existing reward code for all reward functions)